gioms101/georgian_city_explorer/README.md

 ### **Favorites App**
 - Add locations to your personal favorite list.
 - Remove locations from the favorite list at any time.
+- This is possible for both Anonymous and Authorized users.

 ### **RemindMe APP**